-Set this value То server.host The name of the machine running your B2B Engine. server.port The port that your B2B Engine is listening on.

-Set this value То

-server.user The name of a user who is already set up in the B2B Engine.
-This user must have permissions for the operations the code will perform.

-server.password The password for the user.
+Set this value То server.host The name of the computer running your B2B Engine. server.port The port that your B2B Engine is listening on. server.user The name of a user who is already set up in the B2B Engine.
+This user must have permissions for the operations the code will perform. server.password The password for the user.